matcabgomes/onboarding-front/README.md

 2 - The plan is mutable, but there should always be a plan. (É importante ser organizado e ter um plano para tudo, mas não podemos perder dinamismo e agilidade, as coisas mudam muito rápido)

 3 - Think once before Googling, think twice before asking.
 (Estimule seu pensamento lógico e crítico!
-Tente resolver antes, pesquise antes, se não conseguir resolve aí pergunte)
+Tente resolver antes, pesquise antes, se não conseguir resolver aí pergunte)

 4 - There will be bugs, but there will be less bugs if you write tests.
 (Qualidade de software é importante!)